Tim Ryan (Ohio politician): 2022 U.S. Senate election and afterwards

 Final results by county in 2022:

 On January 25, 2021, Republican U.S. senator from Ohio Rob Portman announced that he would not seek reelection in 2022.
 Ryan filed paperwork to run to replace him.
 On April 26, 2021, Ryan announced his candidacy for U.S. Senate in a video posted via Twitter.

 Ryan defeated Morgan Harper and Traci Johnson in the Democratic primary and faced Republican nominee JD Vance in the general election.
 In the pursuit of center-right voters, Ryan's campaign sought to portray him as a moderate or "independent", highlighting that he voted for some of former President Donald Trump's policies.
 Ryan also criticized and distanced himself from fellow Democrats, including President Joe Biden, suggesting that Biden should not seek reelection in 2024, and progressive Representative Alexandria Ocasio Cortez, whose endorsement he seemingly rejected.

 A Ryan campaign ad, repeatedly blaming China for the loss of American jobs, attracted criticism from politicians and Asian American groups, who said it encouraged Sinophobia and anti-Asian hate.
 Representative Grace Meng called on Ryan to stop airing it.

-On November 8, 2022, Ryan lost to J.D.
-Vance in the general election by 6 points.
+On November 8, 2022, Ryan lost to JD Vance in the general election by 6 points.

-On July 2, 2024, after the first 2024 Presidential debate between President Joe Biden and Donald Trump, Tim Ryan said that he had lost confidence in Biden's ability to defeat Trump and called on him to be replaced by Vice President Kamala Harris as the Democratic Presidential Nominee.
+On July 2, 2024, after the first 2024 Presidential debate between President Joe Biden and Donald Trump, Tim Ryan said that he had lost confidence in Biden's ability to defeat Trump and called on him to be replaced by Vice President Kamala Harris as the Democratic presidential nominee.